The Julian Jao Patient Assistance Fund

 JULIAN'S STORY

 Julian was diagnosed with DIPG on November 11, 2023, after exhibiting symptoms including fatigue, loss of balance, and partial facial paralysis.
-He died on August 12, 2025, aged 7 years and 30 days.
+He died peacefully in our arms on the night of August 12, 2025, aged 7 years and 30 days.

 Julian's even-keeled, empathetic nature shone through throughout his 22-month battle with DIPG.
 A few days into our first hospital stay at NYU Langone at the time of diagnosis, we were stepped down from the pediatric ICU to the regular pediatrics floor.
 When they wheeled Julian out of his hospital room, he said brightly: "now somebody else can have our room!"
 He was an unusually generous kid, always thinking of others.

-After a successful six-week round of radiation, Julian was able to return to school in mid-January 2024.
+After a successful six-week round of radiation, Julian was able to rejoin to his class at the Brooklyn New School in mid-January 2024.
 He finished kindergarten and attended summer camps that nurtured his passions, including weeks at the New York Aquarium and the Central Park Zoo.
 During these months, he participated in a clinical trial at the University of Michigan; we'd travel to Ann Arbor once a month for a check up and to pick up his meds, and sometimes for an MRI.
 As always, it was a joy to spend time with Julian on these trips, watching Star Wars, playing games, and eating some of his favorite foods - donuts, pizza, and the kids' steak at Zingerman's Road House.

 Still, Julian remained in good spirits and, remarkably, continued to think of others.
 With all he was enduring, it was deeply moving to witness the way he always remembered to ask after friends and family who were in pain or sick, even with things like run-of-the-mill stomach bugs.